 Once you have finalised your USP, it can be used across all your marketing channels:

-Designing your USP is a process that should not be rushed.
+Creating your Unique Selling Proposition is a process that should not be rushed.
 Take your time to do your research internal to your organisation as well as external forces.